EKS Default Namespace Deletion Incident Response Guide

 1. Overview (TL;DR)

-Deleting the default namespace in an EKS cluster blocks all access to the Control Plane. kubectl commands fail, and recovery via Velero or etcd backup is not possible.
+Deleting the default namespace in an EKS cluster blocks all access to the Control Plane. kubectl commands will not work, and recovery is not possible through Velero or etcd backups.
 The default namespace is a critical cluster resource that must be protected from deletion.
-It is strongly recommended to use Admission Controllers or other access control mechanisms to carefully manage this resource.
+It is strongly recommended to use Admission Controllers or other access control mechanisms to manage it carefully.

-defaultnamespace removes thekubernetesService - Impact Scope: API Server access failure → Cluster-wide management failure → Service disruption (if prolonged)
+defaultnamespace also deletes thekubernetesService - Impact Scope: API Server access lost → Complete cluster management failure → Service outage (if prolonged)

-- Recovery Method: AWS Support case must be opened (Severity: Critical)
+- Recovery Method: Must open an AWS Support case (Severity: Critical)

-Open a Critical AWS Support case and add your Account Team and WWSO Specialist as references to request rapid recovery.
+Open a Critical case with AWS Support, and add your Account Team and WWSO Specialist as CC on the ticket for expedited recovery.

 2. Root Cause Analysis

-The default namespace is not merely a basic space for user workloads.
-Critical cluster resources exist in this namespace.
+The default namespace is not merely a default space for deploying user workloads.
+Critical Kubernetes cluster resources reside in this namespace.

 Critical resources in the default namespace:

 The kubernetes Service is the only path for accessing the API Server from within the cluster.
-If this Service is deleted, all Kubernetes components lose connectivity to the Control Plane.
+If this Service is deleted, all Kubernetes components lose the ability to communicate with the Control Plane.

-Let's examine the cascading failure process when the default namespace is deleted.
+The following diagram illustrates the cascading failure that occurs when the default namespace is deleted.

-kubectl delete namespace default - Cascading deletion: All resources in the namespace are deleted together
+kubectl delete namespace default - Cascading deletion: All resources within the namespace are deleted together

-- kubernetes Service deletion: API Server endpoint disappears
+- kubernetes Service deleted: API Server endpoint disappears

-- Connection severed: Internal cluster components cannot communicate with API Server
+- Connection severed: Internal cluster components cannot communicate with the API Server

-- Management impossible: No kubectl command can be executed
+- Unmanageable state: No kubectl commands can be executed

 Impact on Worker Nodes

-Prolonged loss of the API Server endpoint creates cascading impacts on worker nodes.
+When the API Server endpoint disappears and the state persists, cascading effects occur on worker nodes.

-In this situation, the Control Plane itself is inaccessible, so the Node Controller cannot actually update node status or add taints.
-As a result, the entire cluster enters a "frozen" state, where existing Pods continue to run but new scheduling and state changes become impossible.
+In this situation, the Control Plane itself is inaccessible, so the Node Controller cannot actually update node states or add taints.
+As a result, the entire cluster enters a "frozen" state where existing running Pods continue to operate, but new scheduling or state changes are impossible.

 Service Impact in Frozen State

-When a cluster enters a frozen state, existing workloads continue to run briefly, but service degradation increases over time.
+When the cluster enters a frozen state, existing workloads continue to operate for a period, but as time passes, serious service impacts occur.

-- If a Pod is OOMKilled or crashes, it cannot be restarted
+- If a Pod is OOMKilled or crashes, restart is impossible

 - If a node fails, all workloads on that node are lost

-- ALB/NLB Target Group updates fail, causing traffic routing failures
+- ALB/NLB Target Group updates impossible, leading to traffic routing failures

 3. Incident Response Procedure

-If the incident is suspected to be caused by default namespace deletion, first verify the cluster status.
+When a failure caused by default namespace deletion is suspected, first verify the cluster state.

 kubectl cluster-info